|Version||Author/ Editor||Release Date|

-As a member of Dringhouses (PC) Scout Group it is hoped all members will take up the opportunity to attend events and camps.
-Where it is necessary to fulfil our legal obligations we will be required to potentially have a less secure means to access personal data, such as printouts of personal contacts and medical information, (including specific event contact forms), rather than relying on secure digital systems, as often the events are held where internet and digital access may not be available or where we may not be able to keep electronic devices charged.
-We will minimise the use of paper to only what is required for the event/camp.
+It is hoped all members of Dringhouses Scouts will take up the opportunity to attend events and camps.
+Often events are held where internet and digital access may not be available or where we may not be able to keep electronic devices charged.
+Where it is necessary to fulfil our legal obligations we will be required to potentially have a less secure means to access personal data, such as printouts of personal contacts and medical information, (including specific event contact forms), rather than relying on secure digital systems, We will minimise the use of paper to only what is required for the event/camp.
 We will ensure:

 - if stored on a long term basis, in a lockable filing cabinet

-- If transferred to from one leader to another, we will audit that they return them when the event is complete.
+- If transferred to from one leader to another, we will audit that each copy is returned when the event is complete.

 Sometimes we may nominate a member for national award such as Queen’s Scout or Duke of Edinburgh award.
 To make such nominations we are required to provide contact details to the awarding organisation – this is most often done on paper via registered post.

 Sharing and transferring personal data